Health Hubs

 Plan for the Future After a Diagnosis of Dementia

-If you or a family member has been diagnosed with dementia, it’s important to plan for the future.
-Discussing these issues with family can be helpful.
+If you or a family member has been diagnosed with dementia, discussing these issues with family members can be helpful.

 Read Article